 This program also takes advantage of the growing industry need for dual professional designations in both Accounting and Finance.
 Employers are looking for graduates with both the Chartered Professional Accountant (CPA) and the Chartered Financial Analyst (CFA) designations because of the flexibility and opportunities that the dual designations provide.
-This need is reflected in the knowledge requirements for both the Accounting and Finance professions.
-The Accounting profession has recently expanded the Finance area in their professional education program in response to changes in the business world that require Accounting professionals to have the broader, more strategic perspective that comes with an education in Finance.
+This need is reflected in the knowledge requirements for both the Accounting and Finance professional education program in response to changes in the business world that require Accounting professionals to have the broader, more strategic perspective that comes with an education in Finance.
 In addition, the Finance profession has long considered Accounting to be a major topic area, providing a foundation of structural knowledge upon which to make strategic decisions, and over the past 15 years they have also expanded the knowledge requirements in this area.
 Combining the CPA and CFA designations will ensure that our graduates are uniquely positioned for the marketplace.